1948 Summer Olympics: Election as host city

 In June 1939, the International Olympic Committee (IOC) awarded the 1944 Olympic Summer Games to London, ahead of Rome, Detroit, Budapest, Lausanne, Helsinki, Montreal and Athens.
 World War II stopped the plans and the Games were cancelled so London again stood as a candidate for 1948.
-Great Britain almost handed the 1948 games to the United States due to post-war financial and rationing problems, but King George VI said that this could be the chance to restore Britain from World War II.
-The official report of the London Olympics shows that there was no case of London being pressed to run the Games against its will.
+Great Britain almost handed the 1948 games to the United States due to post-war financial and rationing problems, but King George VI said that hosting the Olympics would help to restore Britain from World War II.
+The official report of the London Olympics shows that London was not pressed to run the Games against its will.
 It says:

 The Games of 1944 had been allocated to London and so it was that in November 1945, the Chairman of the British Olympic Council, Lord Burghley, went to Stockholm and saw the president of the International Olympic Committee to discuss the question of London being chosen for this great event.
 As a result, an investigating committee was set up by the British Olympic Council to work out in some detail the possibility of holding the Games.
 After several meetings they recommended to the council that the Lord Mayor of London should be invited to apply for the allocation of the Games in 1948.

 In June 1946 the IOC, through a postal vote, gave the summer Games to London and the winter competition to St Moritz.
 London was selected ahead of Baltimore, Minneapolis, Lausanne, Los Angeles, and Philadelphia.

 London, which had previously hosted the 1908 Summer Olympics, became the second city to host the Olympics twice; Paris hosted the event in 1900 and 1924.
 London later became the first city to host the Olympics for a third time when the city hosted the 2012 Summer Olympics.